Babangoteks/sensor-data-from-the-latest-final-assignment/README.md

 ## 📌 Project Overview
 This repository contains the source code, hardware schematics, and test data for an **Air Quality Monitoring System** specifically designed for volcanic regions in Indonesia.
 The system aims to mitigate the risk of exposure to hazardous gases by providing real-time data monitoring using long-range radio communication.
+### 📌 Note on Pre-Calibrated Sensors

+It is also important to note that several sensors integrated into this system, specifically the AHT10 (temperature and humidity), Anemometer, and Wind Direction sensors, do not require recalibration.
+The AHT10 module comes strictly factory-calibrated with high precision, ensuring accurate and reliable data right out of the box.
+Similarly, the anemometer and wind direction sensors operate as mechanical-digital devices that rely on physical mechanics and factory-standardized configurations; therefore, they function as reliable plug-and-play components as long as they are properly installed and free from physical obstructions.

 This project is a final academic assignment and focuses on two main evaluations:
 1. **Sensor Accuracy and Reading Tests:** Evaluating the precision of hazardous gas sensors in simulated/real environments.